Textiles were crucial for the slave trade on the West-African coast. They made up almost half of the total value of The Unity’s cargo.

 2. Windward Coast and Ivory Coast – January 23 till Feburary 22, 1762

 The second region named by the directors included a small part of the Windward Coast, and a part of Côte d’Ivoire.
 Nowadays this area includes part of the coast of Liberial, and the majority of Ivory Coast.
-In this relatively short period of time, the largest number of slaves were bought.
+In this relatively short period of time, the largest number of human beings were bought.
 A total of 32 of the 35 textile types were traded.

 Many of the enslaved Africans, numbering 174 in total, were bought during the two-week stay in Grand-Lahou.
 The chestergantij (no. 23), floral chits (no. 19) and the Pattenants Chits (no. 28) were most popular here, while the white gurrahs (no. 24), the blue salempouris (no. 1) and seersuckers (no. 31) were also in much demand.